 - In Digimon Adventure, Angemon and Angewomon make absolutely sure that Myotismon has no remorse for any of his evil deeds before killing him.

-- In fact, part of the story's Aesop relies on it.
-The belief of his sensei Jiraiya was that there will come a time that "people truly understand each other".
+- Naruto: Naruto does this to a lot of villians, from Haku to Gaara to Kurama, the Nine-Tailed Demon Fox.
+Part of the story's Aesop relies on this trope.
+The belief of his sensei, Jiraiya, was that there will come a time that "people truly understand each other".
 However, the entire shinobi world is built and perpetuated on a never ending Cycle of Revenge.
-During Naruto's fight with Pain, Pain questions if Naruto thinks killing him, and thus continuing the cycle, will make things better.
-Naruto's answer to this is to listen to Pain's story and give a Kirk Summation.
+During Naruto's fight with Pain, Pain questions if Naruto thinks that killing him, and thus continuing the cycle, will make things better.
+Naruto's answer to this is to listen to Pain's story, tell him why his Evil Plan is flawed and that that's a better way.
 Pain realizes that he's a Fallen Hero, and then immediately switches to Naruto's side.

 - Holyland: Yuu gives one in chapter 176 to counter King's attempt at a Not So Different.

 - Magic Knight Rayearth: Umi gives one to Fluffy Tamer Ascot when he tries to yell at her for killing his "friends."
 After an Armor-Piercing Slap, she points out that he is the one forcing them to fight the trio and doing so will make people more fearful of them than they already are.
 It works so well that he does a Heel–Face Turn and shows up in Part II by using his creatures to help the remnants of Cephiro's population... and he has a huge crush on her.